dojo/docs/quickstart/data/usingdatastores/simple.rst

 .. contents::
   :depth: 3

 A data source is what the name implies, a source that provides data to something.
 In the case of a data store, a data source is where the data store obtains its data.
-A data source can be a database, a REST service, to even a JSON file.
+A data source can be a database, a REST service, or even a JSON file.
 For introductory purposes, we will look at the most simple data source available, a javascript object.

 ========
 Examples